namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 ## naming the project

-I always use rails as first choice for web projects, and the first code name for this project is `roam-on-rails`, which is a bad joke, since I’ve already got a project called [ruby on rust](https://github.com/ruby-on-rust/ruby-on-rust).
+I always use rails as my first choice for web projects, and the first code name for this project is `roam-on-rails`, which is a bad joke since I’ve already got a project called [ruby on rust](https://github.com/ruby-on-rust/ruby-on-rust).

-I’m bad at this, so I just picked the word `fiber` as a synonym for `network` from thesaurus.
+I’m bad at this, so I just picked the word `fiber` as a synonym for `network` from the thesaurus.

 # designing the data structure